irrevocablesake/website/_posts/series/maze-generator/2020-09-16-Dfs-maze-generator.md

 Hope you enjoy the read!

-<b>Note :</b> The source code for this program can be found on the following link : https://github.com/irrevocablesake/Gradient-Themed-Maze-Generator/blob/master/LICENSE
+<b>Note :</b> The source code for this program can be found on the following link : <a href="https://github.com/irrevocablesake/Gradient-Themed-Maze-Generator">Github Link</a>

 ## Analogy
 <hr class="separator">